 The Importance of Insurance

-Another one of the factors that helped save Kimberly’s life during her medical emergency abroad was that we had expat insurance via WEA.
+Another major factor that helped save Kimberly’s life during her medical emergency abroad was that we had expat insurance via WEA.

 Upon arrival at the hospital, one of the first things the hospital did was ask for a deposit.
-Hospitals in Mexico can actually deny care if you can’t prove to them that you can cover the cost of care.
+Private hospitals in Mexico can actually deny care if you can’t prove to them that you can cover the cost of care.

 After they asked for a deposit, I showed them my insurance card and they were familiar with WEA.